 - Be Passionate: Thinkful doesn’t expect you to have tons of knowledge and experience, but they do expect you to have passion and drive.
 Don’t be afraid to show it!

 - Ask Questions: This is also your time to ask questions.
 Show interest in the bootcamp and get to know if this program is right for you.
+Even if you read our detailed Thinkful review, you must have plenty of questions for the interviewer.

 - Follow Instructions: You will likely be asked to complete a coding assignment.
 Follow instructions exactly and you’ll be sure to impress.